leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Frustration pendulum.jpg)

 - **I can see two kinds of companies emerging from this that dominate**
-  - **Semi state-owned companies** similar to what happened in 1980's Europe with Total in France, BP in UK etc.
+  - **Semi state-owned companies**, similar to what happened in 1980's Europe with Total in France, BP in UK etc.
     - It feels like we could see a large public company become a sacrifice here, leading to wave of semi-nationalisation
     - Such companies could do well with the implicit government support and access to cheap capital
   - **Rollups of supply chain, logistics, "rebuild the economy"** types of businesses